 - After that, go to the home tab and click on close and load too.

 - Here you get a window to load data.
 First of all, select the existing worksheet and add range B1.
 Second, tick mark “Add to the Data Model”.

 As I said, this table is dynamic.
 When you enter a new value in the original data table it calculates its square root automatically in your new table when you refresh it.

 And, we are not using any type of formula here.

 [Bonus Tip] How to Add SQUARE Root Symbol in Excel

-Note: The benefit of using #2 and #3 method is you don’t need to add a symbol to all the cells one by one and when you add a symbol to a cell the value in the cell become a text and can’t be used further as a number.
+Note: The benefit of using the #2 and #3 method is you don’t need to add a symbol to all the cells one by one and when you add a symbol to a cell the value in the cell becomes a text and can’t be used further as a number.

-Power Query is a dynamic method and must to give it a try.
+Power Query is a dynamic method and one must give it a try.

 Now you tell me one thing.